cnvrg SDK V2

 git_branch | string | The default branch |

-private_repo | bool | Whether the repo is private or not |
+private_repo | boolean | Whether the repo is private or not |

-email_on_success | bool | If email should be sent when the experiment finishes successfully |
+email_on_success | boolean | If email should be sent when the experiment finishes successfully |

-email_on_error | bool | If email should be sent when the experiment finishes with an error |
+email_on_error | boolean | If email should be sent when the experiment finishes with an error |

 # Setup Git Integrations in project settings